-This quickstart gets you going with Databricks: you create a cluster and a notebook, create a table from a dataset, query the table, and display the query results.
+This tutorial walks you through using the Databricks Data Science & Engineering workspace to create a cluster and a notebook, create a table from a dataset, query the table, and display the query results.

-From the sidebar at the left and the Common Tasks list on the home page, you access fundamental Databricks entities: Workspace, clusters, tables, notebooks, jobs, and libraries.
-The Workspace is the special root folder that stores your Databricks assets, such as notebooks and libraries, and the data that you import.
+From the left sidebar and the Common Tasks list on the landing page, you access fundamental Databricks Data Science & Engineering entities: the Workspace, clusters, tables, notebooks, jobs, and libraries.
+The workspace is the special root folder that stores your Databricks assets, such as notebooks and libraries, and the data that you import.

 A cluster is a collection of Databricks computation resources.
 To create a cluster: